BP: United Kingdom

 BP has a major corporate campus in Sunbury-on-Thames which is home to around 3,500 employees and over 50 business units.
 Its North Sea operations are headquartered in Aberdeen, Scotland.
 BP's trading functions are based at 20 Canada Square in Canary Wharf, London.
 BP has three major research and development centres in the UK.

 As of 2020, and following the sale of its Andrew and Shearwater interests, BP's operations were focussed in the Clair, Quad 204 and ETAP hubs.
 In 2011, the company announced that it is focusing its investment in the UK North Sea into four development projects including the Clair, Devenick, Schiehallion and Loyal, and Kinnoull oilfields.
 BP is the operator of the Clair oilfield, which has been appraised as the largest hydrocarbon resource in the UK.

 There are 1,200 BP service stations in the UK.
-Since 2018 BP operates the UK's largest electric vehicle charging network through its subsidiary BP Chargemaster.
+Since 2018 BP operates the UK's largest electric vehicle charging network through its subsidiary BP Pulse (formerly Chargemaster).

 In February 2020, BP announced a Joint Venture with EnBW to develop and operate 3GW off Offshore Wind capacity in the Crown Estate Leasing Round 4.
 This is BP's first move into Britain's Offshore wind market, however, BP currently provides a range of services to the Offshore Wind sector in the UK through its subsidiary ONYX InSight who provide a range of Predictive Maintenance and Engineering Consultancy services to the sector.

 In February 2022, BP announced it acquired a 30% stake in the London-based company, Green Biofuels Ltd, a producer of renewable hydrogenated vegetable oil fuels that can be used as a direct replacement for diesel.